PrefectHQ/prefect/docs/concepts/task-runners.md

 ## Using multiple task runners

-Each flow can only have a single task runner, but sometimes you may want a subset of your tasks to run elsewhere.
-In this case, you can create [subflows](/concepts/flows/#subflows) to temporarily use a different task runner.
+Each flow can only have a single task runner, but sometimes you may want a subset of your tasks to run using a specific task runner.
+In this case, you can create [subflows](/concepts/flows/#subflows) for tasks that need to use a different task runner.

-For example, you can have a flow (`my_flow`) that runs its tasks locally, but uses a subflow (`my_subflow`) to run some tasks in a Dask cluster.
+For example, you can have a flow (`sequential_flow`) that runs its tasks locally using the `SequentialTaskRunner`.
+If you have some tasks that can run more efficiently in parallel on a Dask cluster, you could create a subflow (`dask_subflow`) to run those tasks using the `DaskTaskRunner`.

 ```python
 from prefect import flow, task